vusaverse/vusa/README.md

 ## Reference Page

-We are currently working on ordering the reference page on the [reference](https://vusaverse.github.io/vusa/reference/index.html) page to make it easier for users to find relevant functions.
+We are currently working on organizing the reference page on the [reference](https://vusaverse.github.io/vusa/reference/index.html) page to make it easier for users to find relevant functions.

 ## Contributing